Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 + Send the *_program counter (PC)_* to the memory that contains the code and fetch the instruction from that memory.
 + *Read one or two registers*, using fields of the instruction to select the registers to read.
 For the `ld` instruction, we need to read only one register, but most other instructions require reading two registers.

-Fortunately,for each of the three instruction classes(memory-reference,arithmetic-logical, and branches), the actions are largely the same, independent of the exact instruction:
+Fortunately, for each of the three instruction classes(memory-reference,arithmetic-logical, and branches), the actions are largely the same, independent of the exact instruction:

 For example, all instruction classes use the *arithmetic-logical unit* (ALU) after reading the registers.
 - For the *memory-reference* instructions, the ALU computes the effective address by adding the offset to the base register.